The Animal-AI Environment: A Virtual Laboratory For Comparative Cognition and Artificial Intelligence Research: The Animal-AI Environment: A Comprehensive Overview

 The value of the reward signal can be positive or negative.
 An agent accrues or loses reward through touching positively or negatively valenced objects.
 Additionally, the agent receives a minor negative reward after each step, which is equivalent to $-\frac{1}{t}$ per timestep, where $t$ refers to the number of timesteps in the episode.
-When $t$ is 0, there is no time step limit, and reward does not decrement on each time step.
+In a physical laboratory, food is often withheld from animals prior to an experiment so that they are motivated to obtain food as quickly as possible.\footnote{Note that this is not always the case.
+For instance, in contemporary great ape studies, highly desirable and not readily available rewards are used.} Including a reward decrement on each timestep emulates this necessity to obtain food in the laboratory.
+However, sometimes this design is not required.
+Therefore, when $t$ is 0, there is no time step limit, and reward does not decrement on each time step.